 I no longer maintain a waitlist for chicks!
 Birds will be posted to the website and Facebook page as they become available.
 Priority will be given to whomever chooses the first pick up date.
 I will not hold birds longer than 24 hours without a deposit due to the high number of no-shows.
 With the abundance of deposit scams online, I typically operate first come first serve, cash at pick up only.
 If you want me to hold birds for you, I am willing to discuss deposits on a case-by-case basis at my discretion.

-I do not ship birds or eggs at this time!
+I do NOT ship birds!
 Pick up is at my home in Bridge Creek.
 I may have limited availability to meet in Bethany.
 No-shows will be blacklisted.